DavidCavalcanti/websocket-jwt-application/README.md

 # websocket-jwt-application
-Development of a full stack web application using websocket computational communication protocol, security authentication with JWT and Node.js
+Development of a full stack web application using websocket computational communication protocol, security authentication with JWT and Express.